100 Years of racetrack legends: 1937 - 1946

 CHUNG CHONG

-Originally passed-in as unsold, Chung Chong was subsequently purchased as part of a package of yearlings managed by Wright Stephenson’s Charlie Robertson for just 80gns.
-The package was destined for India but due to shipping problems the deal ultimately fell through.
-The colt was on sold to Ernie Montgomery, sportsman and hotel proprietor in Auckland who held the licence for Ellerslie racecourse, for 900gns five minutes before he won his first race start, the First Jervois Handicap on the opening day of the Great Northern Carnival at Ellerslie in June 1945.
+Originally passed in at sale, Chung Chong was subsequently purchased as part of a package of yearlings managed by Wright, Stephenson’s Charlie Robertson for just 80gns.
+The package was destined for India but due to shipping problems the deal fell through.
+Just five minutes before he won his first start on the opening day of the 1945 Great Northern Carnival, the colt was on-sold for 900gns to Ernie Montgomery, sportsman and hotel proprietor in Auckland who held the licence for Ellerslie racecourse.
 He duly won again on the last day of the Carnival providing Montgomery a quick return on his investment.

-Two good placings as a four-year-old were recorded in the 1945 Avondale Cup (L) and the CJC New Zealand Cup (Gr.1) at Riccarton where he ran second to Golden Souvenir.
-A productive 1946-47 five year old season saw him win in the 1946 Avondale Cup in September ridden by a young Grenville Hughes who won on him again in November in the ARC Alison Cup (L).
+Two good placings as a four-year-old were recorded in the 1945 Avondale Cup (L) and the CJC New Zealand Cup (Gr.1) where he ran second to Golden Souvenir.
+A productive 1946-47 5YO season saw him win in the 1946 Avondale Cup in September ridden by a young Grenville Hughes who won on him again in November in the ARC Alison Cup (L).
 On New Year’s Day 1947 he ran second in the ARC Auckland Racing Club Hcp (Gr.3) and on the last day, third in the ARC Nathan’s Memorial Hcp (L).
 The winter of 1947 saw him back at Ellerslie to add the ARC Cornwall Hcp (L).
-A second ARC Alison Cup (L) was added as a seven year old.
+A second ARC Alison Cup (L) was added as a seven-year-old.

 His last three wins were as an eight-year-old.
-Venturing to Stratford he took out the Stratford RC Stratford Cup and the next day, over the same distance, he added the Malone Memorial Hcp.
+Venturing to Stratford he took out the Stratford Cup and the next day, over the same distance, he added the Malone Memorial Hcp.
 His final career win was recorded in the Av JC Foley Memorial Hcp (L).
-He finally bowed out as a nine-year-old.
+He finished his racing career as a nine-year-old.

 1944: BRUCE (LOT 34)